Board of Directors

 - Helayne Sherman, MD, PhD: Helayne is a member of Oasis Community of West Michigan and currently serves as a board member and volunteer coordinator.
 She is a non-invasive cardiologist who worked for West Michigan Heart and Spectrum Health for 18 years.
 During that time, she served as Director of the Spectrum Health Women’s Heart Program and Founder and Director of the Spectrum Health Cardio-Oncology Program.
 She and her husband have three children.
 Their oldest daughter is disabled.
 “Disabled adults deserve the same opportunities in life that we want for ourselves and other children.
 Over the years, I have found it very difficult to identify resources available within our community for disabled adults.
 I am passionate about my goals for our daughter which include providing her with long-term safe and secure housing options, opportunities to develop friendships, socialization and a sense of community.
 Oasis Community is a valuable resource for helping to meet our daughter’s needs.”

 - Ron Irvine: Ron has been part of Oasis Community since its inception.
+Since 2014, he has been an independent supports coordinator working with people with developmental disabilities through self determination arrangements based on person (and family) centered life planning.
 He has served on the board of Genesis Non-profit Housing Corporation, the Institute for Global Education, and Oakdale Neighbors.
-He received his Masters of Management degree from Aquinas College.
+He has a B.A. degree and a Masters of Management degree from Aquinas College.
 Since 1981 Ron has been working with people that have significant challenges in life.
-His career has had a 34 year focus on working with people to remove barriers, create equal opportunities, and assist people in discovering new talents and strengths.
+His career has had a lifelong focus on working with people to remove barriers, create access to equal opportunities, and assist people in discovering and using their gifts, talents, and strengths.
 Ron is certified as a Global Career Development Facilitator through Ferris State University and as an Employment Training Specialist through Michigan State University.
-Through his different work experiences, Ron has assisted in transitions to community, life coaching and planning, community development, career development, and small business development; with social justice and equality being the underlying foundation
+Through a wide variety of work experiences, Ron has assisted in school to adult transition, segregation to integration transition, life coaching and planning, community development, career development, and small business development; with social justice and equality being the underlying foundation.

 Ex Officio Member: